 Over 85% of Warsaw’s buildings were destroyed in the Second World War, as depicted movingly in the Roman Polanski film The Pianist (2002).
 The rebuilding of the city continued until the mid-1960s.

-Are you planning to visit the capital of Poland?
-Here are my top 15 things to do and see in Warsaw.
+Planning to travel to Poland?
+Here are my top 15 things to do in Warsaw, Poland’s capital.

 Where is Warsaw?